-The straight is the second straight punch that boxers generally learn, with the jab being the first.
+The straight or (straight right) is the second straight punch that boxers generally learn, with the jab being the first.
 It may also be known as the right cross, but other than the few differences between a true right cross and straight, the name “straight” tells you what the punch is all about, which is helpful for learning about this punch.
 Please note that the straight is simple enough in its description, but hard enough to execute correctly.
 While the technique for a jab and hooks may vary depending on style, the technique for a straight requires more emphasis.

 What is a Straight: